digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

     1) Plug the XBee radios into the XBee adapters and connect them to your computer's USB or serial ports.

-    2) Ensure that the modules are in API mode and in the same network.
+    2) Ensure that the modules are in API mode and on the same network.
-       For further information on how to do this, go to [...]
+       For further information on how to perform this task, go to [...]

     3) Set the port and baud rate of the receiver XBee radio in the MainApp class.